Heat

 Heat & health in African cities

 Our work on heat is based in Accra, Ghana and Kigali, Rwanda.
-Through initial consultation, school-age children and people who work outdoors were identified as two under-researched groups particularly vulnerable to increased heat.
+Through initial consultation, school-age children and people who work outdoors were identified as two under-researched groups particularly vulnerable to increased heat and the associated impacts on inadequate water and sanitation.

 SCHOOLS